jerempa/Kideapphelper/README.md

 ## Future plans
 At the moment I use time.sleep()-commands for waiting for certain elements to load, however, I'm planning to switching it to Webdriver.wait(), so I don't have to assume and guess how much time it takes to elements to load.
 Also probably going to write some simple unittests for the program.

+As of 26.12: At the moment there isn't much error handling (e.g faulty bearer token) and not sure if I'm going to implement any.
+As mentioned the program is only for personal use so the chances of faulty inputs are low.

 ## Future plan update
 I'm not going to update the autoclicker-version any more, as the other one is more reliable and thus better, in my opinion.
 Some unittests are in progress.
 Made a simple GUI, even though it wasn't a plan.